v1p3rrrrr/InstaRedirect/README.md

 1. Click on the "Code" button and select "Download ZIP" to download the extension as a ZIP archive.
 2. Extract the downloaded ZIP archive to a convenient location on your computer.
 3. Open Google Chrome browser, in the address bar, enter "chrome://extensions" and press "Enter", inthe top right corner, enable the "Developer Mode".
-4. Drag and drop the folder containing the extracted files from the InstaRedirect extension ZIP archive into the Extensions page of Google Chrome.
+4. Drag and drop the folder "InstaRedirect" from the ZIP archive into the Extensions page of Google Chrome.

 ![image](https://github.com/v1p3rrrrr/InstaRedirect/assets/45924304/9d6229bb-c996-404e-b698-3dd7b9835142)